-OBJECTIVE 7: Encourage land management that sustains the special qualities of the National Park.
-Policies: SP48, DP49, DP50, DP51, DP52, DP53 Applications permitted for agricultural and forestry buildings NFNPA Applications permitted for recreational horsekeeping and associated development NFNPA Numbers of practising commoners and stock Verderers of the New Forest
+National Park.
+Policies: SP48, DP49, DP50, DP51, DP52, Applications permitted for agricultural and forestry buildings NFNPA Applications permitted for recreational horsekeeping and associated development NFNPA Numbers of practising commoners and stock Verderers of the New Forest

-INDICATOR TARGET DATA SOURCE OBJECTIVE 8: Support development recreation, and provides opportuniti Policies: SP46, DP47 Planning applications for new or improved visitor facilities and accommodation To ensure the four Defined Villages remain the focus for visitor facilities and accommodation NFNPA OBJECTIVE 9: Reduce the impacts of traffic on the special qualities of the National Park and support a range of sustainable transport alternatives within the Park.
+INDICATOR TARGET DATA SOURCE OBJECTIVE 8: Support development recreation, and provides opportuniting Policies: SP46, DP47 Planning applications for new or improved visitor facilities and accommodation To ensure the four Defined Villages remain the focus for visitor facilities and accommodation NFNPA OBJECTIVE 9: Reduce the impacts of traffic on the special qualities of the National Park and support a range of sustainable transport alternatives within the Park.

-Policies: SP54; SP55 Level of road traffic in the Forest, especially on A31 - Department for Transport daily flow statistics; Hampshire County Council Animal accidents involving commoners' stock within the National Park - Verderers of the New Forest Enhancements to public rights of way Increase / improve footpaths, cycleways and bridleways Hampshire County Council, Wiltshire Council Numbers of people using the New Forest Tour Bus and Beach Bus Year on year increase NFNPA
+Policies: SP54; SP55 Level of road traffic in the Forest, especially on Department for Transport daily flow statistics; Hampshire County Council Verderers of the Animal accidents involving commoners' stock within the National Park New Forest Enhancements to public rights of way Increase / improve footpaths, cycleways Hampshire and bridleways County Council, Wiltshire Council Numbers of people using the New Forest Tour Year on year increase NFNPA Bus and Beach Bus